ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2022, Sisseton Wahpeton College awarded 126 need-based scholarships to students, giving away total of $800000 thousand to help students with financial need cover the cost of school.
-An additional $50 thousand in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2023, a total of $900000 thousand was awarded in need-based scholarships.
+An additional $60,000 in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.